tonyhffong/TermWin.jl/README.md

 ## Installation

-As stated on the tin, TermWin requires ncurses.
+As stated on the tin, TermWin requires Notcurse.
 It is being developed on MacOS/iTerm.
-It also requires Lint.jl for a superficial code cleanliness test.
-(Not sure how to unit-test a GUI than actually using it manually.)
 ```julia
 Pkg.add( "TermWin" )
 ```